theturtle32/WebSocket-Node/README.md

 Current News
 ------------

-- Thanks to a small patch from [kazuyukitanimura](https://github.com/kazuyukitanimura), this library is now up to 200% faster as of version 1.0.3!
+- WebSocket-Node was already [one of the fastest WebSocket libraries for Node](http://hobbycoding.posterous.com/websockt-binary-data-transfer-benchmark-rsult), and thanks to a small patch from [kazuyukitanimura](https://github.com/kazuyukitanimura), this library is now [up to 200% faster](http://hobbycoding.posterous.com/how-to-make-websocket-work-2x-faster-on-nodej) as of version 1.0.3!

 Changelog
 ---------

 Current Version: 1.0.3

 [View the changelog](https://github.com/Worlize/WebSocket-Node/blob/master/CHANGELOG.md)

 Browser Support